Peter G. Stone: Honours

-In 2011, his co-edited book with Joanne Farchakh Bajjaly, The Destruction of Cultural Heritage in Iraq (2008), won the prestigious James R Wiseman Award of the Archaeological Institute of America.
+In 2011, his co-edited book with Joanne Farchakh Bajjaly, The Destruction of Cultural Heritage in Iraq (2008), was awarded the James R Wiseman Award by the Archaeological Institute of America.

-In 2011 he was awarded the Order of the British Empire (OBE) in the Queen's Birthday Honours list for services to heritage education.
+In 2011 Queen's Birthday Honours, he was appointed Officer of the Order of the British Empire (OBE) for services to heritage education.

-In 2013 Peter was awarded the Peter Ucko Memorial Award and a Lifetime Achievement Award by the World Archaeological Congress – both for services to world archaeology.
+In 2013, Peter was awarded the Peter Ucko Memorial Award and a Lifetime Achievement Award by the World Archaeological Congress – both for services to world archaeology.